Frequently Asked Questions about the MERC Application

 What are clinical teaching activities?

-Clinical teaching activities or clinical training can be defined for the purposes of MERC as accredited training for physicians (medical students and residents), doctor of pharmacy practitioners, dentists, advanced practice nurses (clinical nurse specialist, certified registered nurse anesthetists, nurse practitioners, and certified nurse midwives), and physician assistants that is funded in part by patient care revenues and that occurs in either an inpatient or ambulatory patient care training site.
-(Source: Minn.
-Stat. §62J.69, subd.
-1(b)) It includes the patient care component of health professional education.
+Clinical teaching activities or clinical training can be defined for the purposes of MERC as accredited training for eligible provider types funded in part by patient care revenues and that occurs in either an inpatient or ambulatory patient care training site (Minn.
+Statutes Section 62J.69, subd.
+1[b]).
+It includes the patient care component of health professional education.
 Clinical training is training that occurs in patient care settings and involves the care of patients.
-It includes providing or observing patient care, conducting examinations, doing tests or procedures on actual patients, labwork for specific patients, consultation with other professionals regarding a specific patient, etc. It does not include classroom work, lectures, presentations, research lab work, and other activities that do not involve patient care.
+It includes providing or observing patient care, conducting examinations, doing tests or procedures on actual patients, labwork for specific patients, consultation with other professionals regarding a specific patient, etc. It does not include classroom work, lectures, presentations, research lab work and other activities that do not involve patient care.

 Are classes considered clinical?